Tribes we curate

 After an almost successful quorum last summer in Mougins, we made it this time as a party of three converted to a party of 9 (and a half) in the suburbs of London this fall.
 In a few hours we tried to make up for lost time with bits and pieces of conversation on the status quo – personal and political, the general conditions of our respective families and latest ambitions.
 It wasn’t enough of course, but we managed to placate ourselves with the assurance that this was only a teaser for longer reunions some time into the future.
 Leaving such beloved moments though, did make me wonder further about the quality of relationships we make in our lives, and what is the language of this particular tribe we co-created that keeps me so full inside, at each encounter?

 Beyond our shared values and the cozy complacency of being in the company of those who knew you before you fully figured out yourself yet, I realised that what still remained powerful in this bond is how they continue to have an inspirational affect on me today, just as how they impacted me back in the 90’s.
 Loving and filial daughters (and now equally loving and generous wives and mother and mother-to-be), genuinely full of consideration for those around them, always predisposed to seeing and believing the best in people and just simply being full of tender empathy for others.
 And yet all of these beatific energy comes in an attractively firm and shrewd package – there is a clarity in what they are looking for, an admirable ability to be objective in decision making and a general absence of extreme neurosis and self-flagellating self doubt as they walk down their respective paths.
-In short, a wonderful combination of being contemplative without stumbling into whimsicalness, and decisive without being chained to inflexibility.
+A rare and wonderful combination of being both humble and self-reflective, but also confident and self-assured.

 One of the many blessings in life is to be able to cultivate good relations with our communities.
 For me, it is the fuel that oils my life machinery, the antidote to an incredibly troubling disintegration of other parts of this universe.
 When we get a chance to cross paths with those who truly radiate a cleanliness of heart and an infectious energy to love, then this can only strengthen the belief that eventually, the good in this world usually prevails.
 For me, a fulfilling autumn indeed.